torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Full Code Example
 -----------------

-The example code below does not include any hardware access routines but shows only the skeleton, how to build up the PCM interfaces.
+The example code below does yest include any hardware access routines but shows only the skeleton, how to build up the PCM interfaces.

 ::